The Ultimate Guide to Units of Measurement for Gamers Who Don't Want to Be Hardware 'Noobs'

 - Loading Screens: The most noticeable difference.
 An SSD can reduce the loading time of a game like GTA V from over a minute on an HDD to less than 15 seconds.
 [39]

-- Textures and Pop-in: In open-world games, an SSD ensures that high-resolution textures and environment objects load instantly.
-With an HDD, the infamous "pop-in" effect is common, where the environment materializes in front of the player, completely breaking the immersion.
+- Textures and "Pop-in": In open-world games, an SSD ensures that high-resolution textures and environment objects load instantly.
+With an HDD, the infamous "pop-in" effect is common, where the environment materializes in front of the player, completely breaking immersion.
 [39]

 Section 4: The Battle for FPS - RAM and VRAM, the Unsung Heroes of Your Gameplay

-RAM (Random Access Memory): Your PC's Workbench
+RAM (Random Access Memory): The Workbench of your PC

 When RAM fills up, disaster strikes.
-The operating system panics and starts using a portion of the SSD/HDD (which is much slower) as an extension of RAM.
-This process is known as "swap memory" or "page file."[44]
-For the player, it's as if, in the middle of an intense firefight, the character had to stop, open the map, teleport back to the castle, grab a potion from the chest, and return to the battle.
-The practical result is absurd slowdown, crashes, and sudden FPS drops .
+The operating system panics and starts using a portion of the SSD/HDD (which is much slower) as an extension of the RAM.
+This process is known as "swap memory" or "page file".
+[44] For the player, it's as if, in the middle of an intense firefight, the character had to stop, open the map, teleport back to the castle, grab a potion from the chest, and return to the battle.
+The practical result is absurd slowness, crashes, and sudden FPS drops .

-Game Profile | Recommended RAM (GB) | Recommended VRAM (GB) | Examples of Games/Software |
+| Game Profile | Recommended RAM (GB) | Recommended VRAM (GB) | Examples of Games/Software |

-Casual Gamer / eSports 1080p | 16 GB | 6-8 GB | Fortnite, League of Legends, CS:GO, Valorant |
+| Casual Gamer / eSports 1080p | 16 GB | 6-8 GB | Fortnite, League of Legends, CS:GO, Valorant |

-Gamer AAA 1440p | 16-32 GB | 12-16 GB | Baldur's Gate 3, Cyberpunk 2077, Alan Wake 2 |
+| AAA 1440p Gamer | 16-32 GB | 12-16 GB | Baldur's Gate 3, Cyberpunk 2077, Alan Wake 2 |

-4K/VR Enthusiast/Content Creator | 32 GB or more | 16-24 GB | 4K Ultra Gaming, VR, Adobe Premiere Pro, Blender |
+| 4K Enthusiast / VR / Content Creator | 32 GB or more | 16-24 GB | 4K Ultra Gaming, VR, Adobe Premiere Pro, Blender |

 Source: Based on data from.
 [11]

-The Big Mistake: "I contracted 500 Mega, why is my download ~60?"
+The Big Mistake: "I contracted for 500 Mbps, why is my download speed only around 60 Mbps?"

 The "master key" from Section 1 returns: 1 Byte = 8 bits .
 Therefore, 1 Megabyte (MB) is eight times larger than 1 Megabit (Mb).
-The crucial difference is in the capitalization of the letter "B": capital "B" for Bytes, lowercase "b" for bits.[9]
-As with storage capacity, using the smaller unit (bits) results in a larger, more impressive number for marketing.
-"500 Mega" sounds much faster than "62.5 Mega".[55]
+The crucial difference lies in the capitalization of the letter "B": uppercase "B" for Bytes, lowercase "b" for bits.
+[9] Just as with storage capacity, using the smaller unit (bits) results in a larger and more impressive number for marketing.
+"500 Mega" sounds much faster than "62.5 Mega".
+[55]

 Practical example:

-- Internet Plan: 500 Mbps
+- Internet plan: 500 Mbps

 - Calculation: 500 Mbps / 8 = 62.5 MB/s

-That's the maximum download speed under ideal conditions.
-Now, the download time for that 200GB (or 204,800MB) game makes more sense: 204,800MB / 62.5MB/s = 3,276.8 seconds, which equates to approximately 54 minutes under ideal conditions, not the few minutes the "500" number might suggest.
+This is the maximum download speed in a perfect scenario.
+Now, the download time for that 200 GB (or 204,800 MB) game makes more sense: 204,800 MB / 62.5 MB/s = 3,276.8 seconds, which is equivalent to approximately 54 minutes under ideal conditions, and not the few minutes that the number "500" might suggest.

 Conclusion: From Noob to Pro in Hardware - Your Next Level Upgrade